 - Voiding or emptying phase test

 For complete urodynamic testing, a much smaller catheter is placed in the bladder.
 You will be able to urinate around it.
 Because this special catheter has a sensor on the tip, the computer can measure the pressure and volumes as your bladder fills and as you empty it.
 You may be asked to cough or push so that the provider can check for urine leakage.
-This type of complete testing can reveal a lot of information about your bladder functions.
+This type of complete testing can reveal a lot of information about your bladder function.

 For even more information, x-rays can be taken during the test.
-In this case, instead of water, a special fluid that shows on an x-ray is used to fill your bladder.
+In this case, instead of water, a special fluid (contrast) that shows on an x-ray is used to fill your bladder.
 This type of urodynamics is called videourodynamics.

 How to Prepare for the Test

 No special preparations are needed for this test.

 For infants and children, preparation depends on the child's age, past experiences, and level of trust.
 For general information regarding how you can prepare your child, see the following topics: